Mahathma

-Mahathma is a 1996 Malayalam-language action thriller film directed by Shaji Kailas and written by T. Damodaran, which stars Suresh Gopi in the lead role, while Ganesh Kumar, Devan, Rajan P. Dev, Biju Menon and Ramya Krishnan appear in supporting roles.
+Mahathma is a 1996 Malayalam-language gangster drama film directed by Shaji Kailas and written by T. Damodaran, which stars Suresh Gopi in the lead role, while Ganesh Kumar, Devan, Rajan P. Dev, Biju Menon and Ramya Krishnan appear in supporting roles.

 Plot

 Devadevan, an underworld gangster decides to appear in front of Justice Varma Commission, who is holding a probe into the serial blasts that claimed innocent lives.
 Devadevan's claim of divulging solid evidence of the hands of several top politicians and gangsters in the blasts and communal riots that followed made many of his rivals sleepless.
 Just on reaching the court premise, he is shot point-blank.
 Severely wounded, Devan is admitted in ICU, from where his memories travel to his early days of crime.

 Past: Devan, a suspect under trial along with his trusted right arm Mustafa is bailed out by Khan Sahib, a smuggler on behalf of David Abraham, a Dubai-based crime boss.
 Upon release, both Devan and Mustafa are provided safe accommodation at Khan's house, where he meets up with Nancy, the daughter of Khan's second wife in her first marriage and an upcoming movie actress.
 Nancy falls in love with Devan within a short time.
 Devan and Mustafa commit several smuggling operations for Khan and slowly rise up in career.
 Upon realizing that Khan is double-crossing him, David Abraham kills him and appoints Devan as his representative in India.

 Devan and Mustafa emerge as undisputed dons in the country.
 During that time, on a visit to Kerala, Devan meets up with Harikrishnan, his childhood friend undergoing a fast to protest against the appointment of scheduled caste persons as priests in temples as per the reservation policy of the Kerala government.
 Devan pledges to support Hari, a youth from erstwhile Namboothiri Brahmin feudal family, who is in deep financial crisis.
 Hari is appointed as the second-in-command of Devan, who upon Devan's advice gives up his Yajnopaveetham.
 James Kutty, a drug smuggler along with Reddiar tries all ways to finish up Devan's empire, but to no avail.